bhisaac/5eFP/5eFP-SRD.md

 You can cast a cleric spell as a ritual if that spell has the ritual tag and you have the spell prepared.

-#### Spellcasting Focus

-You can use a holy symbol (see “Equipment”) as a spellcasting focus for your cleric spells.

 #### Divine Domain

 Choose one domain related to your deity, such as Life.
 Each domain is detailed at the end of the class description, and each one provides examples of gods associated with it.
 Your choice grants you domain spells and other features.